-9. TetraPond Filtration Fountain Kit – Best Small Koi Pond Pump and Filter
+9. TetraPond Filtration Fountain Kit – Best Pond Pump Filter Combo

 For ponds between 250 and 500 gallons, the Tetra Pond FK5 Filtration Fountain Kit is a great choice.
 It also added features to your pond with three fountain heads that include spray, frothy, and bell pattern.
 The fountain heads include a swivel adjuster and diverter assembly.

 This is a Submersible filter that reduces fountain and pump clogging while keeping the pond clean.
 It also includes a fine and coarse pad, plus fitting and tubing for the pump connection.
 The submersible pump can drive 325 gallons per hour.

 10. Jebao CF-10 – Best External Pond Filter

 If you have a natural pond, you should check out Jebao CF-10 pressure filter.
 It comes with a backwash facility, cleaning indicator, and an integrated 13-watt UVC, plus a UVC viewing window.
 Jebao CF-10 uses both mechanical and biological filtration and is a good choice for ponds up to 1000 gallons.